brian-cooney/CV/README.md

 **Note:** I'm happy to provide references from previous clients and colleagues.

-#### Motivated self-starter

-I learned how to code alongside working full-time in a high-pressure full-time job.
-This meant that even though I had the motivation, my time was limited.

-My approach to this problem was to dedicate at least 1 hour in the morning (when my attention level was at its highest), use online resources like freeCodeCamp and CodeAcademy while attending local programming and UX meetups, volunteering at conferences (Smashing conference, FrontEndNorth) to meet experienced developers, some of whom I am still in touch with and consider them to be my mentors.

-As soon as I could, I was able to quit my job and move to a smaller city (Sheffield) to reduce my expenses and dedicate all my time towards learning.
-I got a job at a local digital agency to be able to work alongside developers and get on-going support and guidance from them.

-Following that, I applied to Makers Academy to get more structure and a support network to make sure I wasn't learning any bad habits that would be hard to undo later.

-I have been able to de-construct my learning and recognise the style that works best for me (complete immersion).
-I have supplimented my learning with books that cover the latest research on learning (for eg: 'Deep Work' and 'So good they can't ignore you' by Cal Newport are some of my favourites).

-Having built the discipline, and a time-tested structure of learning, I feel confident in my ability to be able to take on new challenges and be able to perform at a high level.

 ## Education

 ### Makers Academy (November 2019 to March 2019)